telerik/blazor-docs/knowledge-base/grid-customize-hierarchy-expand-column-blazor-grid.md

 ---
-title: Customizing Hierarchy Expand Column in Blazor Grid
+title: Customize Hierarchy Expand Column in Blazor Grid
 description: Learn how to customize the hierarchy expand/collapse column in Telerik Blazor Grid, including changing its position, locking it, and setting its width and title.
 type: how-to
 page_title: How to Customize the Hierarchy Expand/Collapse Column in Telerik Blazor Grid